 Laboratory tests.
 A blood test may be recommended so the doctor can measure the amounts of certain hormones in the blood.
 If Cushing's disease (see Symptoms and Signs) is suspected, samples of saliva may be collected as well as one or more 24-hour urine samples (in which all urine produced in a 24-hour period is saved and sent for analysis of cortisol levels).
 These tests may need to be repeated several times so the doctor can understand how hormones are produced over time, or to confirm that hormone levels are consistently abnormal.
 Sometimes a person may be given a drug or hormone before the blood measurements are done; this is called provocative testing.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
+A contrast medium (a special dye) may be injected into a patient’s vein or given orally (by mouth) to create a clearer picture.
 MRI is better than a computed tomography scan (see below) to diagnose most pituitary gland tumors, and it is now the standard method.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
-A CT scan is usually used only for patients who have a pacemaker or an aneurysm clip, which may prevent them from having an MRI (see below).
+A CT scan can also be used to measure the tumor’s size.
+Sometimes, a contrast medium is injected into a patient’s vein or given orally to provide better detail.
+A CT scan is usually used only for patients who have a pacemaker or an aneurysm clip, which may prevent them from having an MRI (see above).

 Visual field exam.
 A large pituitary gland tumor may press on the optic nerves, which are located above the pituitary gland.
 In this test, the patient is asked to find points of light on a screen, using each eye separately.
 The most common visual field problem caused by a pituitary gland tumor is loss of the ability to see objects along the outside of the person’s field of vision.
 Because other diseases can also cause vision loss, it is important for the doctor to consider all possible causes carefully before coming to a conclusion about the reason for the vision problem.